Efficient approximations of matrix multiplication using truncated decompositions: Numerical results

 \subsection{Run-time experiments}

 It should be noted that while we have so far detailed the arithmetic complexity involved in this approach of approximating the multiplication of matrices, other system-dependent considerations may also play a role in selecting a particular decomposition for the approximation.
-Systems can be optimized for a particular approach to effectively translate its gains in arithmetic efficiency into speed.
-While the optimality of matrix-vector products and outer product of two vectors, may suffice for the SVD-based method, the circulant decomposition based method may also require optimal scaling of FFT operations in the system used.
+Systems can be optimized for a particular approach to effectively translate its gains in arithmetic efficiency into speed, and these may involve vectorized data and instructions in communications, and multi-core processing among others.
+The optimality of matrix-vector products may suffice for the partial-SVD based method, and only a fraction of it involving a reduced QR factorization is not friendly to a naive parallel computation.
+The circulant decomposition based method may also require optimal scaling of FFT operations in the system used.
 Further, the Fourier decomposition and sparsification based approach may also need the use of sparse data structures.
 First we present run-time results demonstrating the gains in speed over the randomized outer product algorithm known for approximating matrix multiplication, in a commonly used system.
 This is aimed at highlighting the potential practical gains in applications where tolerances in relative error $\sim$ 1\% are admissible.

-Here we are concerned with the product of $n \times n$ matrices as examples: two type-1 matrices, and the product of a random symmetric matrix and a Toeplitz matrix deficient in rank, as used in the examples of SVD based multiplication (\cref{tab:svd1}) of the previous subsection of the manuscript.
+Here we are concerned with the product of $n \times n$ matrices as examples: two Type-1 matrices, and the product of a random symmetric matrix and a Toeplitz matrix deficient in rank, as used in the examples of SVD based multiplication (\cref{tab:svd1}) of the previous subsection of the manuscript.
 The corresponding run-times of the randomized outer-product are compared below with the first-order SVD method in \cref{fig:randomized_vs_svd}, for a relative error tolerance of 1\%.
 The relative errors in both cases were evaluated using the results of an exact multiplication.
 But the approximation code based on the SVD decomposition also included the computing effort of an error estimation as proposed in the work, along with the effort of the partial decomposition and approximate multiplication.
 The proposed method can be orders of magnitude faster than the randomized outer products as the dimensions of the matrix increases.